adeebahmed/slack-night-mode/README.md

 Kill the slack app, then reopen it.
-Your slack will look like this now:
+Your slack will now look like this:

 ![Black Screenshot](https://userstyles.org/style_screenshots/117475_after.png)